Maddious/RiTA-DiscordBot/README.md

 *I and a group of fellow C-3P0 users decided that collectively we could do better, plagued with crashes, API changes, relentless bugs and issues, the drive to make something better was born.*

 *Rita's history and various iterations each added something extra, it just needed to be brought together and molded, molded into something amazing, moulded into Rita.
-The Real-Time Intergalactic Translating Assistant.*
+The Real-Time Interchangeable Translating Assistant.*

 ------
 #### *There you have it, the story, dramatised and electrified for effect, but all true, of how Rita was born.*